 Under Indonesian Law No. 35/2009, the country's controlled substances list is divided into three different groups.
 Chapter XV of the 2009 law lays down the penalties for each group, while the Appendix lists all the drugs that fall into each group.
 Possession and trafficking of all the drugs listed in the Appendix are illegal unless undertaken by people or companies approved by the government.

-A PDF file of the law (in Bahasa Indonesia) can be downloaded here: Indonesian Law No. 35/2009 (offsite).
-You can also refer to this document: English Version of the Indonesian Narcotics Law - International Drug Policy Consortium.
+A PDF file of the law in English can be downloaded here: English Version of the Indonesian Narcotics Law - International Drug Policy Consortium.

-- Possession is punishable by 4 to 12 years' imprisonment, and fines of IDR 800 million to 8 billion (US$89,600 to US$896,000).
+- Possession is punishable by 4 to 12 years of imprisonment, and fines of IDR 800 million to 8 billion.
 If the drugs exceed 1 kilogram (for raw drugs like marijuana) or 5 grams (for processed drugs like heroin and cocaine), a maximum punishment of life imprisonment may be imposed.

-- Trafficking is punishable by 5 to 15 years' imprisonment and fines of IDR one billion to ten billion (US$112,000 to US$1.2 million).
+- Trafficking is punishable by 5 to 15 years of imprisonment and fines of IDR one billion to ten billion.
 If the volume of drugs exceeds 1 kilogram (for raw drugs) or 5 grams (for processed drugs), the death penalty may be imposed.

 - Drugs in Group 1, a partial list: heroin, cocaine, marijuana, hashish, mescaline, MDMA (ecstasy), psilocybin, mescaline, LSD, amphetamine, methamphetamine, opium and its derivatives